sparkfun/SparkFun_Analog_MEMS_Microphone_Breakout_VM2020/README.md

 [*SparkFun Analog MEMS Microphone Breakout VM2020 [BOB-21537]*](https://www.sparkfun.com/products/21537)

-The SparkFun Analog MEMS Microphone Breakout makes it easy to work with the VM2020 analog microphone from Vesper.

-The VM2020 is an ultra-high AOP, high dynamic range, differential analog output piezoelectric MEMS microphone.
-This microphone consists of a piezoelectric sensor and circuitry to buffer and amplify the output.
+The SparkFun Analog MEMS Microphone Breakout makes it easy to work with the Vesper VM2020 analog microphone.
+The VM2020 is an ultra-high Acoustic Overload Point (AOP), high dynamic range, differential analog output piezoelectric MEMS microphone.
+What separates this from other analog MEMS microphones is that it was designed to be used in loud environments.
+Additionally, this microphone consists of a piezoelectric sensor and circuitry to buffer and amplify the output.
 It has an acoustic overload point of 152dB SPL for audio capture in loud environments.
-The VM2020 has a small 3.76 mm X 2.95 mm X 1.3 mm package.
-This microphone is reflow solder compatible with no sensitivity degradation.

-Also note, this low profile microphone has its port on the bottom side, so the microphone can be mounted flush to the outer surface of your enclosure.
-This microphone is omni-directional, which means it does a good job of picking up sound sources from all directions.
+Also note, this low-profile microphone has its port on the bottom side, so the microphone can be mounted flush to the outer surface of your enclosure.
+This microphone is omnidirectional, which means it does a good job of picking up sound sources from all directions.

-FEATURES
-* Ultra-high AOP
-* Differential Output
-* Low part-to-part variation
-* High dynamic range
-* Stable performance in all conditions
-* Dust and water resistant to IP57

-APPLICATIONS
-* Subwoofers
-* Echo Cancellation
-* Outdoor Applications
+Most microphone breakouts in SparkFun's catalog have an OpAmp which amplifies the signal and has a single-ended output.
+This microphone breakout is differential and does not have an OpAmp.
+To connect to the differential output with an Arduino, you will need to amplify the signal to a usable level and ADC with differential inputs.
+We recommend using the SparkFun WM8960 Audio Codec Breakout with a built-in programmable gain amplifier and ADC.

+This board is great for applications that require you to measure volume in a loud environment, capture audio when the microphone is next to a speaker, fast Fourier transform analysis of sound at concerts, make your own electronic hearing protection, or create an adaptive filter for your smart speaker.
+Add the SparkFun VM2020 Analog MEMS Microphone Breakout to your next project!

 Repository Contents
 -------------------